JuliaDSP/Wavelets.jl/README.md

 * Denoising and thresholding functions and utilities.
 See example code and image below.

+* Wavelet utilities e.g. indexing and size calculation, scaling and wavelet functions computation, test functions, up and down sampling, filter mirrors, coefficient counting, inplace circshifts, and more

 * Plotting/visualization utilities for 1-d and 2-d signals

+Rouchly 20x speedup and 50x less memory usage than [this](https://github.com/tomaskrehlik/Wavelets) implementation of `dwt`.
+Loosely inspired by [this](https://github.com/tomaskrehlik/Wavelets) and [this](http://statweb.stanford.edu/~wavelab).

 Written by Gudmundur Adalsteinsson (c) 2014.
 See license (MIT) in LICENSE.md.